 1. Pastéis de Belém

-There’s always a long queue at the famous establishment to get in.
-It’s well worth the wait though because the pastel de nata is mouthwateringly scrumptious!
-The bakery itself is beautiful from inside with its the blue-white azulejos.
+There’s always a big queue at the famous establishment to get in.
+It’s well worth the wait though because the pastel de nata sold here is so mouthwateringly scrumptious!
+The bakery itself is beautiful from inside with its blue-white azulejos.
 Pastéis de Belém is open daily between 08:00-23:00.

 2. Jerónimos Monastery

-It was built to commemorate Vasco da Gama’s epic 1498 journey to India and showcases Portugal’s wealth and power at the time.
+Jerónimos is a celebration of Portugal’s territorial expansion and an expression of a unique national style.
 Jerónimos is the resting place of many notable Portuguese statesmen including Vasco da Gama himself.
 During this time it was a symbol of wealth and power and it is sure to leave you impressed even today.

 3. Monument to the Discoveries

-As long as you’re in the Belem district you should also see the Monument to the Discoveries that is situated just across the street from Jerónimos Monastery.
-This landmark was built in 1960 to honor the 500th death anniversary of Henry the Navigator.
+As long as you’re in the Belém district you should also quickly see the Monument to the Discoveries (Padrão dos Descobrimentos), situated just across the street from Jerónimos Monastery.
+This angular concrete landmark in the shape of a caravel was erected in 1960 to commemorate the 500th anniversary of the death of Henry the Navigator.

 A lovely frieze of 33 historical figures – explorers, cartographers, artists, scientists, and missionaries is set along both sides of the monument.
-The setting of the monument next to river Tagus is ideal for great pictures.
+At the prow is Henry, while behind him are explorers Vasco da Gama, Diogo Cão, Fernão de Magalhães (Ferdinand Magellan) and 29 other greats.
+There is a map of the world in multicolored marble on the floor in front of the memorial, with the dates of the discoveries set in metal.
+The setting of the monument next to the Tagus River is ideal for great pictures.

-You can just admire the monument from the outside and skip going inside.
+Since you have only 24 hours in Lisbon, you can just admire the monument from outside and skip going inside.

-Make your way further down the road for about a kilometer to the magnificent Belem Tower.
+No day of Lisbon sightseeing would be complete without seeing the magnificent Belém Tower (Torre de Belém).
 Just like the Jerónimos Monastery, it is also a great symbol of Portugal’s amazing Age Of Discovery during the 16th century.
-It was initially built in 1515 as a ceremonial gateway in honor of Vasco da Gama’s voyages of discovery and also doubled as a fortress which guarded the entrance to Lisbon harbor.
+This multi-turreted and exuberant tower was initially built in 1515 as a ceremonial gateway in honor of Vasco da Gama’s voyages of discovery.
+It also doubled as a fortress which guarded the entrance to Lisbon harbor.

 5. Lunch at Time Out Market

-Food from 40 stalls run by top chefs selected by industry experts are at your dispense making everything from Portuguese cuisine as well as more international options.
+There are over 40 stalls here from top chefs with Portuguese cuisine as well as more international options.
 You can get everything here from seafood to steak sandwiches, sushi to chocolate and desserts.
 There is also a nice selection of wine and beer.